What to expect this September

 We are working to deliver an exciting, fun, and vibrant student experience on campus whilst making sure your safety is key.
 By joining Herts, you join our community, so it’s important that you also take your personal safety and that of those around you seriously.

+Your health is just as important as your personal safety.
 We will continue to maintain our enhanced cleaning regime while encouraging you to vaccinate and take regular at-home COVID-19 tests.

 As always, we will keep monitoring Government guidance so that you can be confident that Herts is safe.